 Clothing patternmakers produce master patterns from designs.
-They work closely with designers, interpreting their sketches to develop a style that can be achieved by the company's equipment and staff, and which fits the image of the company's label.
+They work closely with designers, interpreting their sketches to develop a style that can be achieved by the company's equipment and staff, and that fits the image of the company's label.

 Clothing patternmakers may perform the following tasks: